 University of New Hampshire does not provide voluntary, confidential crime reporting for the purpose of including crime statistic disclosures in the AFSR.
-As a matter of policy UNH Franklin Pierce Law School directs people to report Clery Crimes to Campus Security for the purpose of including a statistic in AFSR; though people may report crimes to any Campus Security Authority.
-However, the University of New Hampshire Law School may be obligated to contact Concord Police Department to investigate when there is a report of sexual assault, domestic violence, dating violence and/or stalking.
-Sexual Harassment and Rape Prevention Program (SHARPP) provides confidential reporting that allows the victim or witness to remain anonymous.
-SHARPP provides free, confidential, and accessible assistance in reporting sexual assault, sexual harassment and intimate partner violence.
-SHARPP can be reached 24-hours a day through their toll-free crisis line at (603) 862-3494 or (603) 862-SAFE.
-Victims or Witnesses can call (603) 862-3686 to report any suspected hazing confidentially or anonymously.
+As a matter of policy UNH Franklin Pierce School of Law directs people to report Clery Crimes to Campus Security for the purpose of including a statistic in AFSR; though people may report crimes to any Campus Security Authority.
+However, the University of New Hampshire Law School may be obligated to contact the Concord Police Department to investigate when there is a report of sexual assault, domestic violence, dating violence and/or stalking.

+UNH's Sexual Harassment and Rape Prevention Program (SHARPP) is a free and confidential resource for UNH community members who have experienced interpersonal violence.
+Individuals can contact SHARPP 24/7 at (603)-862-7233.
+SHARPP provides general numbers for the purpose of collecting data for the AFSR, however no identifying information is given.

+Victims or witnesses can call (603) 862-3686 to report any suspected hazing confidentially or anonymously.

-Concord Police Department reports are public records under state law, therefore, they cannot hold reports of crime in confidence, so UNH does not allow voluntary confidential reporting to the UNHPD or Concord Police Department.
+Under New Hampshire statute 91-A: Access to Government Records, the Concord Police Department reports are public records; therefore, they cannot hold reports of crime in confidence.
+So, UNH does not allow voluntary confidential reporting to the UNH or Concord police departments.

 The purpose of an anonymous report is to possibly take steps to promote safety.
-In addition, UNH can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
+In addition, UNH can keep an accurate record of the number of incidents involving students; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.